Rhobota/lasagna-ai/README.md

 - 🥞  **Layered agents!**
   - Agents for your agents!
   - Tool-use and layering FTW 💪
-  - Built-in parallel tool-calling.
+  - Ever wanted a _recursive_ agent?
+Now you can have one! 🤯
+  - _Parallel_ tool-calling by default.
   - Fully asyncio.
-  - Ever wanted a recursive agent? 🤯
-  - Strongly typed (if you're into that).
+  - 100% Python type hints.
+  - Functional-style 😎

 - 🚣  **Streamable!**
-  - Event streams for everything.
+  - Event streams for _everything_.
+  - Asyncio generators are awesome.

 - 🗃️ **Easy database integration!**
   - Don't rage when trying to store raw messages and token counts. 😡 🤬
+  - Yes, you _can_ have _both_ streaming and easy database storage.

 - ↔️ **Provider/model agnostic and interoperable!**
   - Native support for OpenAI, Anthropic, MistralAI (+ more to come).